 The accounting policies and estimates that are critical to the understanding of the Company's business operations and results of operations are identified in the Company's audited consolidated financial statements for the year ended December 31, 2015 and notes thereto, as well as in the Company's MD&A for the year ended December 31, 2015.
-For Q1 2016 there were no changes to the critical accounting policies, estimates and judgements from those found in the Company's MD&A for the year ended December 31, 2015.
+For the six months ended June 30, 2016 there were no changes to the critical accounting policies, estimates and judgements from those found in the Company's MD&A for the year ended December 31, 2015, with the exception of a new policy in respect of care and maintenance expenditures resulting from Itafós being placed on care and maintenance during the quarter.